doryphores/dirty-bomb/README.md

 ## Install dependencies

-Run the following to install Atom Shell and dependencies.
-The script ensures native modules are built for Atom Shell.
+Run the following to install Electron and dependencies.
+The script ensures native modules are built for Electron.

 ```bash
 $ ./scripts/install